What is Kale?

 The benefits of kale include its high lutein and flavonoid content and lack of oxalic acid.
 Lutein is a cancer preventative while flavonoids protect the heart and can control blood pressure.
 Oxalic acid, found in most other green leafy vegetables, is unhelpful because it prevents calcium absorption.
 By including kale in the diet you will get the most out of the other calcium rich foods you eat as well.

 Kale also provides iron, magnesium, fiber and is high in A and C vitamins.
 Calcium is an essential part of everyone’s diets.
 The calcium in kale is more readily absorbed than the calcium in other foods, including dairy.

 Kale also helps regulate women’s estrogen levels and can help prevent conditions associated with hormone imbalance such as the symptoms of menopause.
 The benefits of kale even extend to pregnancy and breastfeeding.
 Kale offers folic acid to protect your baby’s growth and to stimulate milk supply.

-Kale is at its best in winter, and should be selected when the leaves are a fresh green and crisp, not yellow or wilted.
+Kale grows at its best in fall/winter, and should be selected when the leaves are a fresh green and crisp, not yellow or wilted.
 Kale needs to be kept cold as it will deteriorate quickly in warm temperatures.
 In warmer seasons, kale can still be enjoyed if chosen while young and the leaves used raw in salads.

 After buying or harvesting kale, keep it unwashed in a plastic bag in the crisper section of your refrigerator.
 Wrap a wet paper towel around the leaves to lengthen the freshness.
 The taste of kale gets stronger the longer you store it, so try to use it within a week or so.